Pricing

 What Is A Lip Tattoo?

 A lip tattoo is a semi-permanent tattoo that uses a cosmetic tattoo machine to implant specially formulated tattoo pigments into the lips.
-This is part of the broader permanent makeup family, which also includes eyebrow tattoo and eyeliner tattoo services.
+This is part of the broader permanent makeup family, which also includes eyebrow tattoo and eyeliner services.

 Unlike body art, lip tattoo services use pigments that fade over 1–3 years, so you can update your shade through colour boost sessions.
 That’s why some clients call it lip permanent makeup rather than a forever tattoo.